 As you can see, when the energy flow within the body is interrupted, it can lead to both physiological and psychological duress.
-But you might be wondering if acupuncture for depression can work to address these issues, specifically psychological problems, like depression?
+But you might be wondering if acupuncture for depression can work to address these issues?

 To begin, let's take a look at how acupuncture works.

 A licensed acupuncture practitioner works with very fine, sterilized needles and gently places them atop specific points on the skin to stimulate particular points within the body.
 You might be wondering if this is painful, but because the needles are incredibly thin, acupuncture is more or less a pain-free treatment.

 And if you're wondering if it's a safe practice, the answer is yes.
 To ensure that acupuncture treatments are safe, the FDA now regulates the needles used as a medical device that must be "sterile, nontoxic, and labeled for single use by qualified practitioners only."